Membership Forms and Consent

 - Coaches & Teachers Code Of Conduct Form

-Wavepower 2016–19 is the Amateur Swimming Association (ASA) Child Safeguarding Policies and Procedures publication which replaces all previous versions.
-The ASA has produced Wavepower to assist in safeguarding and protecting all children in aquatics.
-Wavepower is the ASA Child Safeguarding Policies and Procedures publication and as such, must be adopted by all ASA affiliated aquatics clubs and organisations.
-Although Wavepower is primarily aimed at ASA affiliated clubs, it can also be utilised by swim schools and other related organisations, events or activities where appropriate.
-The word ‘club’ or ‘organisation’ will be used henceforth as a general term, to refer to any ASA affiliated club, swim school, event or activity, unless otherwise stated.
-Similarly, the word ‘member’ will be used to refer to any child or young person who is a member of an ASA affiliated organisation, be that a club, swim school or other related organisation across all aquatic disciplines.
+Wavepower 2022-2023 is the Swim England Child Safeguarding Policies and Procedures publication which replaces all previous versions.
+Swim England has produced Wavepower to assist in safeguarding and protecting all children in aquatics.
+Wavepower is the Swim England Child Safeguarding Policies and Procedures publication and as such, must be adopted by all Swim England affiliated aquatics clubs and organisations.
+Although Wavepower is primarily aimed at Swim England affiliated clubs, it can also be utilised by swim schools and other related organisations, events or activities where appropriate.
+The word ‘club’ or ‘organisation’ will be used henceforth as a general term, to refer to any Swim England affiliated club, swim school, event or activity, unless otherwise stated.
+Similarly, the word ‘member’ will be used to refer to any child or young person who is a member of a Swim England affiliated organisation, be that a club, swim school or other related organisation across all aquatic disciplines.
 For the avoidance of doubt, a ‘young person’ is anyone under the age of 18.

 Wavepower provides comprehensive information in one document for officers, members, members’ parents and any other individual involved in aquatics.
 It is subdivided into specific sections to make it concise, straightforward and easy to use.
-The ASA will be updating the publication as and when required and we always welcome feedback from users.
+Swim England will be updating the publication as and when required and we always welcome feedback from users.

 The welfare officer, will be the person most likely to use the guidance in Wavepower and it is they who will be responsible for holding and maintaining the publication.
 They will be expected to make Wavepower available to all individuals who request to consult it and to pass it on to the new welfare officer should they resign their position.
 Which is why it is placed here on our website.